alexandrepasc/fbAuto/README.md

 <br>
 <br>
 <br>
-Example for the file search.xml <br>
+Example for the file search.xml. <br>
 The file should be located on the project root folder. <br>
 The data for this file have to be copied from the file data/PagesList.xml, created by the app. <br><br>
 \<?xml version="1.0" encoding="UTF-8"?> <br>